jasperlinsen/controllers/animationFrame/README.md

 	@method Group -> AnimationFrameControllerGroup

 Returns a group that can be passed as one consecutive executing group.
 The whole AnimationFrameController is already an instance of this group with the only difference being that the root group is actually being initially called by the requestAnimationFrame function.

+**NOTE** _Due to backwards compatibility, `AnimationFrameControllerGroup` is currently not a constructor.
+In the future this will either morph into `new AF.Group` or `AF.Group = () =>  new AnimationFrameControllerGroup`.
+For more info, see 'Note on Backwards Compatibility' at the root of this repository._

 Getter/Setter
 -------------